PERFECTION

 In 2021, former soccer star, David Beckham, signed a 10-year deal worth $277 million to be the global ambassador for Qatar.

-The campaign is at odds with Qatar’s reality, where oppressive and opaque guardianship laws govern the lives of women.
+The campaign was at odds with Qatar’s reality, where oppressive and opaque guardianship laws govern the lives of women.
 Where the LGBTQIA+ community is subject to criminal punishment of imprisonment and, in some cases, the death penalty.
-It also ignores the plight of migrant workers, who toil in the equivalent of modern slavery conditions, and who have died in their thousands to construct the stadiums and infrastructure required for Qatar to host the FIFA World Cup.
+It also ignored the plight of migrant workers, who toiled in the equivalent of modern slavery conditions, and many of who died to construct the stadiums and infrastructure for Qatar to host the FIFA World Cup.

-By taking on the ambassador role, Beckham has ignored the inconsistencies between his own brand image and the realities of life in Qatar.
-But, then, hypocrisy seems to be a consistent feature of the Beckham brand.
+Taking on the ambassador role, Beckham ignored the inconsistencies between his own brand image and the realities of life in Qatar.

 PERFECTION splices ‘David Beckham’s Qatar Stopover’ with the soccer legend’s social media posts, media clips and articles, advertisements, and human rights information.

-PERFECTION has been designed so it cannot all be taken in at once.
-Watching the action on one screen means potentially missing what is occurring on another.
+PERFECTION cannot be taken in all at once.
+Watching the action on one screen means missing what is occurring on another.
 This is how it felt researching for the artwork.
-Following one lead might reveal more, but may also lead you away from another.
-PERFECTION was only ever going to scratch the surface.
+Following one lead distracts you from another.

 www.emmabyrnes.com